 Normally pupils achieve high standards of attainment at Pear Tree School.
-Results in the end of key stage tests in English and Mathematics have been above the national averages for the past three years.
-In 2018 results were above national averages in EYFS, Phonics, Key Stage 1 and Key Stage 2.
+Results in the end of key stage tests in English and Mathematics have been above the national averages for the past few years.
+In 2019 the results were in line and above national averages in Key Stage 1 and Key Stage 2 and above at EYFS.

-Pupils make good progress in Reception Year due to quality or provision and by the end their attainment is above average.
+Pupils make good progress in Reception Year due to quality of provision and by the end their attainment is above average.
 Pupils mostly make good progress through Key stages 1 and 2.